 Bend in the Bow

-The City of Calgary just completed public engagement for the Bend in the Bow.
 Bend in the Bow is a project name used by The City to encompass the redevelopment of Pearce Estate Park, the green spaces along the Bow River, IBS, and the Inglewood Wildlands.
 View the site map for a look at this new park space.
 The name comes from the bends in the Bow River around Pearce Estate Park and the Inglewood Bird Sanctuary.

 The goal of the project was to explore and address ways to connect the Wildlands and Bird Sanctuary with Pearce Estate Park, and to preserve, enhance and celebrate the natural environment and cultural heritage of the area.
-Throughout the engagement process, our stakeholders and the public gave us valuable feedback that helped shape the preferred concept for the project and uncover stories of the area.
+Throughout the engagement process, our external partners and the public gave us valuable feedback that helped shape the preferred concept for the project and uncover stories of the area.

 We'd like to thank Calgarians for all their support and feedback.
 On Thursday, October 13, we unveiled the grand vision for the project.
 Review the grand vision presentation boards and read the stories for the Bend in the Bow.